BenjaminCharlton/Aspire4Wasm/README.md

 * https://github.com/dotnet/aspire/issues/4785

-The expectation is that these apps will still be aware of the web APIs they're supposed to call and can store these in appsettings.json or appsettings.{environmentName}.json.
+The expectation is that these apps will need to be aware of the web APIs they're supposed to call without relying on Aspire, and that they will store these in appsettings.json or appsettings.{environmentName}.json.
 This works fine, but if the endpoint changes, or if it differs in your development and production environments, you have to remember to manage those changes in your client app as well as your other resources.
 This library solves that problem by writing the service discovery information to the appsettings.{environmentName}.json file of your client app for you.

 ## Quickstart
 Install Aspire4Wasm in your AppHost project via the Nuget package.
 No need to install it on the client project.